IBM/secure-bitcoin-wallet/README.md

 $ docker run -d -v ${WALLET_NAME}:/data -p ${PORT}:443 --name ${WALLET_NAME}-wallet secure-bitcoin-wallet
 ```

 Alternatively, you can use the following shell script in the `scripts` directory.
-The port `443` is used as a default, except for
+The Docker selects an unused port as a default,
-a few predefined wallet names (e.g. charlie for 4431, devil for 4432, eddy for 4433).
+except for a few predefined wallet names (e.g. charlie for 4431, devil for 4432, eddy for 4433).
+The script prints the port
+number assgined to the wallet if a container is created successfully.

 ```
 $ ./scripts/run-wallet.sh ${WALLET_NAME}
+a wallet is running in container ${WALLET_NAME}-wallet at port xxxxx
 ```

 ### How to encrypt the wallet with HPCS (optional)